 Many spell out the terms for ending automatic payments — and you can call or email.
-If you call, follow up with an email and keep it, along with any response.
-It’s a handy way to demonstrate the date and time you discontinued either the service or auto-pay, she says.
+If you call, follow up with an email and keep it, along with any response, for your records.
+It’s a handy way to demonstrate the date and time you discontinued either the service or autopay, she says.

 2. Read your contract

 Are you stopping automatic payments or ending the service entirely?
-“It’s very important to be aware” of the difference, says Wei Zhang, credit card program manager for the Consumer Financial Protection Bureau (CFPB).
+“It’s very important to be aware” of the difference, says Wei Zhang, section chief for the Consumer Financial Protection Bureau (CFPB).

 If you’re canceling your contract, it pays to know the terms.
 When you signed up, did you obligate yourself for a certain period of time — a year or two years?
 If so, you might be able to cancel automatic payments, but you’ll probably still have to fulfill the contract.

 You’ll also want to look at the steps you’re required to take to cancel the contract, says Zhang.
 For instance, some companies allow you to cancel electronically.

 Also, note how much advance notice you have to give the company and any required methods of contacting them.
 If you’re canceling the service, “you want to be sure you’re severing that contractual relationship,” says Susswein.